phax/ph-ebinterface/README.md

 # News and noteworthy

-* v6.0.2 - work in progress
+* v6.0.2 - 2018-07-27
   * Requires ph-commons 9.1.3
-  * Added new `EbInterface..NamespaceContext` classes for easy consistent usage.
+  * Added new `EbInterfaceXXNamespaceContext` classes for easy consistent usage.
   * The marshaller classes, use theses namespace contexts by default
 * v6.0.1 - 2018-04-04
   * Updated to BouncyCastle 1.59